Why Property is Auctioned?

 Step 2: Check Property Details

-The biggest problem with Bank Auction is that you will not have get access to property papers before purchase for title search.
+The biggest problem with Bank Auction is that you will not have to get access to property papers before purchase for title search.
 Banks are not willing to share much information.
-Sole objective of bank is to dispose off the property.
+The sole objective of bank is to dispose off the property.
 If you are seriously interested in buying the property then it is advisable to hire a lawyer or expert for this process.
-One important point to check is Balance outstanding of the defaulter.
+One important point to check is the Balance outstanding of the defaulter.
 In many cases balance outstanding is much higher compared to Reserve Price.
-Please check if the property is auctioned at amount below balance outstanding amount then how bank will recover the balance amount.
+Please check if the property is auctioned at an amount below the balance outstanding amount then how bank will recover the balance amount.
 In such scenarios, defaulter has to pay the balance amount but better to clarify.
 If final bid amount is more than outstanding amount then balance amount is paid to the defaulter by the bank.

 Step 3: Physically Inspect the Property